Hari-simba/PRODIGIY_ML_01/README.md

 # PRODIGIY_ML_01

-implement linear regression model to predict the price of the houses based on their square and footage
+Implement a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.